Art by NW: Eduardo Fausti’s prints reflect the energy of Orcas Island

 FOURTH INTERNATIONAL MEZZOTINT FESTIVAL, EKATERINBURG, RUSSIA

-I’m thrilled to be selected to participate again in this Biennial solely dedicated to mezzotints.
-A four colors, four hundred pages catalogue accompany the exhibition that takes place at The Ekaterinburg Museum of Fine Arts, The Museum of Architecture and Design and Ekaterinburg Gallery of Modern Art.
-The link below provides its catalog entry in the Library.
+I’m thrilled to be selected once again to participate in this biennial dedicated exclusively to mezzotint printmaking.
+A four-color, four-hundred-page catalogue accompanies the exhibition, which takes place at the Ekaterinburg Museum of Fine Arts, the Museum of Architecture and Design, and the Ekaterinburg Gallery of Modern Art.
+The link below provides its listing in The New York Public Library’s catalogue, where it can be consulted in person.
 August 11 - September 30, 2017

 IPCNY NEW PRINTS 2016 / WINTER